Near West Lafayette in Coshocton County, Ohio — The American Midwest (Great Lakes)

 Location.
 40° 16.939′ N, 81° 40.633′ W. Marker is near West Lafayette, Ohio, in Coshocton County.
 Marker is on County Route 254, on the right when traveling south. marker is east of St Rt 751, south of the Tuscarawas River.
 Touch for map.
 Marker is at or near this postal address: 22921 Co Rd 254, West Lafayette OH 43845, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-West Lafayette War Memorial (approx. 3.8 miles away); Newcomerstown Korean War Memorial (approx. 3.8 miles away); West Lafayette Volunteer Fire Department Centennial Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 3.9 miles away); Koquechagachton (approx. 3.9 miles away); Cy Young (approx. 4 miles away); Newcomerstown Desert Storm Memorial (approx. 4 miles away); Denton "Cy" Young (approx. 4 miles away).
+At least 8 other markers are West Lafayette War Memorial (approx. 3.8 miles away); Newcomerstown Korean War Memorial (approx. 3.8 miles away); West Lafayette Volunteer Fire Department Centennial (approx. 3.9 miles away); Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 3.9 miles away); Koquechagachton (approx. 3.9 miles away); Cy Young (approx. 4 miles away); Newcomerstown Desert Storm Memorial (approx. 4 miles away); Denton "Cy" Young (approx. 4 miles away).
 Touch for a list and map of all markers in West Lafayette.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 1, 2015, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 449 times since then and 41 times this year.
+It was originally submitted on October 1, 2015, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 652 times since then and 98 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on October 1, 2015, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.